hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.md

 **Explanation and Improvements:**

 1. **Placeholder for User Code:** The code now includes a placeholder for the user-provided code (`# The user-provided code goes here`).
-Crucially, it demonstrates how to use `pytest.raises` for exception handling.
+Crucially, it demonStartes how to use `pytest.raises` for exception handling.

 2. **Comprehensive Test Cases:** The tests cover various scenarios, including valid input, invalid input (raising `ValueError`), a filter of type `dict`, and the case where `filter_type` is not provided.